-- 5.2.10 The council participates in a range of joint working arrangements with other bodies.
+- 5.2.8 The Borough Council's Environment and Community Panel receives an annual update on the progress of the lottery, highlighting Council responsibilities as well as key data surrounding West Norfolk Wins. - 5.2.9 Norfolk Resilience Forum (a group of public services, emergency services, utility companies, armed forces and key voluntary groups) has continued with its response to Covid-19 and monitoring the impact of EU transition and the Council has been an active contributor to the core groups and sub-groups. - 5.2.10 The council participates in a range of joint working arrangements with other bodies.
 Some arrangements are formal, and are a way to deliver the council's duties and obligations or generate income, such as the shared audit management with Fenland District Council, strategic housing services with Breckland District Council, parking control in Great Yarmouth and the management of disabled facilities grants in Breckland and Fenland.
-These arrangements are subject to formal governance arrangements and include processes for reviewing the delivery of benefits, and, where performance is unsatisfactory, arrangements for termination. - 5.2.11 The council, as a responsible authority, is a member of Norfolk Community Safety

-Partnership with a district based multi-agency Operational Partnership Team and

-Norfolk Community Safety Scrutiny Sub Panel. - 5.2.12 District councils not only affect public health through their direct roles and functions but also through their power to influence other bodies such as county councils, the local NHS, and health and wellbeing boards.
+These arrangements are subject to formal governance arrangements and include processes for reviewing the delivery of benefits, and, where performance is unsatisfactory, arrangements for termination. - 5.2.11 The council, as a responsible authority3, is a member of Norfolk Community Safety Partnership with a district based multi-agency Operational Partnership Team and Norfolk Community Safety Scrutiny Sub Panel. - 5.2.12 District councils not only affect public health through their direct roles and functions but also through their power to influence other bodies such as county councils, the local NHS, and health and wellbeing boards.
 The council is a member of Norfolk Health and Wellbeing Board and the related Norfolk Health Overview Scrutiny Committee.
 At a more local level, the council coordinates a multi-agency group focused on increasing activity levels. - 5.2.13 There are a range of county-wide collaborative partnerships that the council engages with.
 Examples include Norfolk Business Rates Pool, Norfolk Arts Forum Executive, Norfolk Coast Partnership Core Management Group, Norfolk Joint Museums Committee, Norfolk Local Authority Tourism Group, Norfolk Parking Partnership Joint Committee, Norfolk Police and Crime Panel, Norfolk Rail Policy Group, Norfolk Records Committee, Norfolk Counter Fraud Hub, Norfolk Waste Partnership and the Norfolk Resilience Forum. - 5.2.14 In regard to financial matters, the Norfolk Business Rates Pool successfully bid for a 75% business rate pilot over the financial year 2019/20.
 The local authority members actively contribute joint submissions to government consultations such as the fair funding settlement in order to represent the interests of the county and its constituent districts. - 5.2.15 Considering waste management issues, the council was actively involved in a joint procurement for waste collection services with neighbouring councils in North Norfolk District Council and Breckland District Council.
 The Executive Director for Commercial Services was authorised to progress a joint procurement for the council's refuse and recycling contract.
-An internal officer group has been established to support the transition process from the current to the new provider with the new arrangements operating from 1 April 2021. - 5.2.16 Regarding spatial matters, the council contributed to the development of the Norfolk Strategic Framework which documents areas of agreement that the Norfolk local planning authorities had reached and which they would follow when they prepared their individual local plans.
-It had been prepared by an officer team drawn from all of the Norfolk authorities supported by others from organisations such as the Environment Agency, Anglian Water and the New Anglia Local Enterprise Partnership (NALEP) (the Greater Cambridge Greater Peterborough Enterprise Partnership had also endorsed it).
-The framework will help ensure that the council discharges its legal
+An internal officer group has been established to support the transition process from the current to the new provider with the new arrangements operating from 1 April 2021.

-&lt;sup>3 Crime and Disorder Act 1998
+3 Crime and Disorder Act 1998